magnussolution/magnusbilling7/wiki/en/modules/queue/queue.rst

 Max wait time action
 --------------------

-| SipAccount, IVR or QUEUE to send the caller if the maximum wait time is reached.
-Use: SIP/sip_account, QUEUE/queue_name or IVR/ivr_name.
+| SipAccount, IVR, QUEUE or LOCAL channel to send the caller if the maximum wait time is reached.
+Use: SIP/sip_account, QUEUE/queue_name, IVR/ivr_name OR LOCAL/extension@context.